-Heathlands is a special school for deaf children aged 3-16.
-Pupils are admitted if their main need is hearing impairment and if they require a curriculum delivered through total communication.
+Heathlands is a specialist school for deaf children.
+It is an inclusive school admitting children who have needs in addition to deafness provided that the main need is their hearing impairment and the requirement for a curriculum delivered through Total Communication.
 The following indicates the specialist provision for deaf children and what additional support may be offered to children with needs and /or disabilities in addition to deafness.
 Through these measures the school seeks to ensure all pupils have full access and that no children with needs in addition to deafness are treated less favourably than their peers.